See the Colorful Sights From A Different View

 Crisp fall air keeping you cool, a rush of incredibly bold colors flying past you, and calm, easy paths laid out in front of you are just some of the benefits of fall biking in New Hampshire.
 Trust us, there’s plenty more magic where that came from.
 So pick a trail and get to pedaling—you won’t regret it!

 What could be better than riding along winding, scenic trails atop a friendly horse?
-Even if you’ve never mounted a horse before, there are plenty of reasons to give it a try this fall.
-For one, it’s an effortless way to take in the bold hues and colors decorating the trees as you gallop along.
+Even if you’ve never ridden a horse before, there are plenty of reasons to give it a try this fall.
+For one, it’s an effortless way to take in the bold hues and colors decorating the landscape as you gallop along.
 And you’ll get to explore exclusive trails and unique vistas you can’t see any other way.
-Plus, there are a variety of inns and resorts that offer horseback riding packages so you can make a whole vacation out of it!
+Plus, there are a variety of scenic farms and riding trails accross the state so you'll have no shortage of options!

 Fall hiking is arguably one of the best ways to experience New Hampshire’s dazzling fall foliage.
 As you meander along scenic trails, you’ll be totally immersed in the thick canopy of foliage that covers the state as you conquer New Hampshire’s diverse trails.
 With over 4,000 miles of hiking tracks and 48 4,000 foot mountains—there are endless opportunities to see the autumn sights this season.
 For some inspiration, check out these 7 Perfect Leaf Peeping Hikes.